CrossRef/event-data-user-guide/event-data-manual.md

 When a Relation is deleted, it will be because of a particular Deposit which included an instruction to delete it.
 All Deposit events are retained in the Deposit API and log, so no information is lost.
 If you are interested in, for example, Wikipedia deletions, can find every addition and deletion of a reference in the Deposits.

+## Cache and Processing Delays

+Some data is cached, which means the API might not reflect the most recent data in CED.
+Data will never be older than TODO.

+When a Deposit enters CED there may be a short delay before it is processed to update the Relations information.
+This will be at least 5 minutes, but at times of heavy traffic this may increase.
+You can check the status of Deposits by using the Deposit API.

 TODO

-- deposits API URL
-- relations API URL
-- filtered deposits
-- filtered relations
+ - cached details - what, how long?

 ## Availability {#availability}

-All of the Relations and Deposits data is available to everyone.
-We will try to ensure that the Relations and Deposit APIs are available to everyone.
+All of the data is open for anyone to use.
+We will try to ensure that the Relations and Deposit APIs are available to all.
 As we are providing this as a free-to-access service, we cannot guarantee availability and high demand may produce occasional fluctuations in service.
 At some point in the future we will introduce a paid-for Sevice Level Agreement (SLA), which will provide agreements about the availability of the service.
 They will provide exatly the same data.

-All Relations in CED will be available via the Relations API, and once there is a Relation in CED, it will always be available in its most up-to-date form on the API unless it is deleted.
+All Relations in CED will be available via the Relations API, and once a Relation is in CED, it will always be available in its most up-to-date form on the API unless it is deleted.
 For practical reasons due to the high volume of data, the Deposits are *not* guaranteed to be available on the Deposits API forever.
-Deposits will be archived to the deposit log after a certain period of time so data will never be lost or become unavailable.
+Deposits will be archived after a certain period of time so data will never be lost or become unavailable.
+See the [Audit and Reproducibility](#audit-reproducibility) section for how to access old deposits.

 The exact period of time before Deposits are archived to the Deposit Log are to be determined, based on real-world observations.

-TODO
-- see audit for details

 # Scope {#scope}

+Crossref Event Data collects Event Data on Research Objects that have Crossref or DataCite DOIs.
+It does this by monitoring various services for references to those Research Objects.

+## DOIs vs Landing Pages {#landing-pages}

+Some parts of the web refer to Research Objects using their DOIs and some use the landing page.
+In Wikipedia, for example, a high proportion of scholarly references include a DOI and this is strongly encouraged by the community and by various research projects.
+In other places, for example social media sites like Twitter, people will usually use the URL of the article they are reading.
+We do find DOIs on Twitter but they are heavily outweighed by the article landing pages that the DOI ultimately points to.

+CED therefore monitors certain Data Sources for article landing pages and attempts to deduce the DOI from the landing page URL.
+For details on the methodology see the [Landing Page Reversal](#reversal) section.

+A different approach is suitable for each Data Source, so please see each source's documentation for full details.

+## Other DOI Registration Agencies

+CED accepts any DOI so, whilst nearly every DOI in CED will belong to either Crossref or DataCite, it is possible that DOIs from another Registration Agency (RA) will be found in CED.

+## Internal Research Object list

 TODO

+- doesn't store all DOIs
+- used for pull sources, see Selection of DOIs and each source
-- mainly interested in Research Objects that have DOIs
+- Research Objects added over time
-- some places the Research Object is expressed as a DOI, sometimes the landing page
-- Crossref Event Data is concerned with capturing DOIs.
-Other URLs reversal.
-Each source has own docs for this.
-- for Reserach Objects in Crossref and DataCite that have DOIs
-- DOIs from other DOI Registration Agencies may be picked up

-## DOIs vs Landing Pages {#landing-pages}
+- have timestamp so can see first time CED became aware of DOI for query

 TODO